 Week 7.
 Food Bank, Mangrove Restoration & Cultural Activities

 This week, we will get hands-on with valuable volunteer work at a local charity organization that aims to reduce food waste.
-They do this by rescuing good condition excess food from hotels and cafes, and turning it into delicious, nutritious meals for orphanages and other people in need.
-We will help them by packing and distributing these mails, and feel good afterward knowing that we have played a part in ensuring no one in Sanur goes hungry.
-We have one more day of volunteering ahead of us, this time helping on a mangrove and coral regeneration project nearby.
+They do this by rescuing good condition excess food from hotels and cafes and turning it into delicious, nutritious meals for orphanages and other people in need.
+We will help them by packing and distributing these meals, supporting efforts to ensure no one in Sanur goes hungry.
+We have one more day of volunteering ahead of us - this time helping on a mangrove and coral regeneration project nearby.

-We then make our way to the rolling rice paddies and deserted beaches of Tabanan on the Southwest Coast.
-We stretch our legs in the middle of these rice fields, hidden from the rest of the world, and stumble upon local villages, a honey farm and friendly locals along the way.
-Aside from some of the most beautiful natural scenery on the island, Tabanan also hosts a lot of spiritual and cultural heritage like the Royal Palace which is open for us to explore.
+We then make our way to the rolling rice paddies of Tabanan on the Southwest Coast.
+We stretch our legs in the middle of these rice fields hidden from the rest of the world and stumble upon local villages, a honey farm, and friendly locals along the way.
+Aside from some of the most beautiful natural scenery on the island, Tabanan also hosts a lot of spiritual and cultural heritage like the local royal palace, which was built in 1343 and is open for us to explore.

-We will also immerse ourselves in the rich Balinese culture and learn a few new artistic skills.
-We will be getting hands-on by making various Balinese cakes and flower arrangements, learning how to prepare our favorite Balinese dish, and might even get an introduction into Balinese traditional dance!
+We'll continue to immerse ourselves in the rich Balinese culture by getting hands-on making various Balinese cakes and flower arrangements, learning how to prepare our favorite Balinese dish, and might even get an introduction into Balinese traditional dance!

 Week 8.
 Surf Camp & Spiritual Ubud

-We will be heading to Padang Padang to improve our surfing skills some more.
-This won’t be just a throwaway surf lesson, but a 5-day surf camp.
-We spend our days learning about the perfect body positioning and techniques, and we’ll be catching waves again in no time.
-By the end of the week, we will be feeling confident enough to stand up, turn and even look the part when walking along the beach with our surfboards.
+It's time to head to Padang Padang to improve upon our surfing skills.
+This won’t be just a throwaway surf lesson, but a 4-day surf camp.
+We spend our days learning about the perfect body positioning and techniques and we’ll be catching waves again in no time.
+When not on our boards, we will have time to relax by the pool, catch epic sunsets, and join in on some yoga practices offered by the camp.
+By the end of the week, we will be feeling confident enough to stand up, turn, and even look the part when walking along the beach with our surfboards.

-At the end of the week, we say goodbye to Uluwatu and hello to Ubud!
+At the end of the week, we say goodbye to the beaches of Uluwatu and hello to the rice paddy fields of Ubud!
 Ubud is located in the mountainous area of Bali and is well known as a spiritual hub, making it an appealing destination for yoga practitioners.
 We will take in the unique atmosphere, wander past Hindu temples and markets, and visit a monkey forest that houses more than 300 long-tailed Macaques!

 Week 9.
 Yoga Retreat & Volcano Sunrise Hike

 We will also manage to fit in a sunrise hike up to Batur Volcano.
 Mount Batur is an active volcano located northwest of Mount Agung and is considered to have some of the best views on Bali.
-We follow the trail up by moonlight and of course our own flashlights, which leads us to a gorgeous sunrise view over the surrounding countryside, lakes and crater at the summit.
-Our yoga retreat unfortunately has to come to an end even though you could probably stay for another few weeks just taking it all in.
+We will meet our guides for an evening overnight hike to get us a bit closer to the summit, and away from the crowds as we set up our little camp for the night.
+The next morning we will wake before the sun and get to the rim of the volcano for a gorgeous sunrise view over the surrounding countryside, lakes, and crater at the summit.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.